-Met Office issues weather warning as UK braces for Storm Franklin – follow live
+Storm Franklin ‘to bring strong wind, downpours, and severe flood risk’ – follow live

 The Met Office announced this morning that the more strong winds and heavy rain are set to batter parts of the country on Sunday and Monday.

-It comes hot on the heels of Storm Eunice and Storm Dudley earlier this week, which saw gales of up to 122mph cause damage and travel chaos across Britain.
+It comes hot on the heels of Storm Eunice and Storm Dudley earlier this week, which saw gales of up to 122mph cause damage and travel chaos across the UK and Ireland.

-Four people died in Eunice, which hit on Friday and has caused an estimated £300,000 worth of damage, while tens of thousands of homes are still without power.
+Four people died in Storm Eunice, which hit on Friday and has caused an estimated £300,000 worth of damage, while tens of thousands of homes are still without power.

 New amber and yellow weather warnings are now in place as the bad weather looks set to continue into next week.